“Never, ever, think about something else when you should be thinking about the power of incentives.”

 The Power of Incentives

 Munger does not say “understand incentives” or “use incentives”; he says do not think about something else when you should be thinking about them.
 The failure mode is not unawareness but distraction at the moment of decision, reaching for moral argument, fairness, or logic when the lever is in the other party’s interest.
-Earlier in the same talk Munger says he has been in the top 5% of his age cohort all his life in understanding the power of incentives and has still underestimated it.
+Earlier in the same talk Munger says he has been in the top five percent of his age cohort almost all his adult life in understanding the power of incentives and has always underestimated it.
 That is the point: the maxim is a corrective for a tendency he diagnoses in himself.